icerpc/icerpc-docs/pages/slice/language-guide/doc-comments.md

 Slice comments that start with `///` are doc comments.
 The Slice compiler uses these special comments as input for the doc comments it generates in the mapped language.

-Slice doc comments can be attached to all Slice definitions except encoding, modules, parameters and typealias.
+Slice doc comments can be attached to all Slice elements except parameters, modules, and mode declarations.

 ## Doc comments tags